haroonalrasheed/641a/selected-publications/index.md

 <!-- "Data Ethics", with Q. Tsui, in _Elgar Concise Encyclopedia on Privacy and Data Protection Law_, edited by G. Gonzales Fuster & F. Bieker, Edward Elgar, forthcoming -->

-"_Transgressive Tech_", with L. Taylor, S. de Souza, J. Lopez-Solano, O. Sabbah & F. Ohai (eds.), Amsterdam University Press, forthcoming
+_Transgressive Tech_, with L. Taylor, S. de Souza, J. Lopez-Solano, O. Sabbah & F. Ohai (eds.), Amsterdam University Press, forthcoming

 ["Digital Transformation and the Humanitarian-Development Transition: The role of digital public infrastructure and data protection"](https://doi.org/10.4324/9781003650164-9), with E. Schoemaker, in [_Data Protection in Humanitarian Action: Responding to crises in a data-driven world_](https://doi.org/10.4324/9781003650164), edited by A. Beduschi, M. Marelli & A. Martin, Taylor & Francis, 2025 [ISBN-13 978-1-041094-07-4]

-["_Data Protection in Humanitarian Action: Responding to crises in a data-driven world_"](https://www.routledge.com/Data-Protection-in-Humanitarian-Action-Responding-to-Crises-in-a-Data-Driven-World/Beduschi-Marelli-Martin/p/book/9781041094586), with A. Beduschi & M. Marelli (eds.), Taylor & Francis, 2025 [ISBN-13 978-1-041094-07-4]
+[_Data Protection in Humanitarian Action: Responding to crises in a data-driven world_](https://www.routledge.com/Data-Protection-in-Humanitarian-Action-Responding-to-Crises-in-a-Data-Driven-World/Beduschi-Marelli-Martin/p/book/9781041094586), with A. Beduschi & M. Marelli (eds.), Taylor & Francis, 2025 [ISBN-13 978-1-041094-07-4]

 ["Governing AI (Also) Means Governing Markets, Institutions, and People"](https://doi.org/10.1177/29768640251372628), with L. Taylor, S. de Souza & J. López-Solano. _Dialogues on Digital Society_: 1–6, 2025 [ISSN 2976-8640]